Schlagenheim

-Schlagenheim is the debut studio album by the English rock band Black Midi, released on 21 June 2019 through Rough Trade Records.
-Produced by Dan Carey, the album was recorded over five days in November 2018 and developed from extended jam sessions refined into structured compositions.
-The songs were developed from extended improvisations that were refined into structured compositions, with Carey expanding the arrangements through the use of piano, accordion, synthesisers, and drum machines, aiming to create unusual textures and sounds that could not easily be reproduced in a live performance.
+Schlagenheim is the debut studio album by the English experimental rock band Black Midi, released on 21 June 2019 through Rough Trade Records.
+Produced by Dan Carey, the album was recorded over five days at Speedy Wunderground studio in November 2018, and developed from extended jam sessions refined into structured compositions.
+The songs were developed from extended improvisations with Carey expanding the arrangements through the use of piano, accordion, synthesisers, and drum machines, aiming to create unusual textures and sounds that could not easily be reproduced in a live performance.
+It is the band's only studio album to feature founding guitarist Matt Kwasniewski-Kelvin, who departed from the band in 2020.

 Musically, it is categorised as a math rock, experimental rock, and noise rock album.
 Its sound is marked by complex time signatures, dense instrumental layering, and abrupt shifts in tempo and dynamics.
-The lyrics are largely abstract, surreal, and esoteric, with several songs set in a fictional world also named Schlagenheim.
+The lyrics are largely abstract, surreal, and esoteric, with several songs set in a fictional world also named "Schlagenheim".
 Upon release, Schlagenheim received widespread critical acclaim, with reviewers praising the band's technical proficiency, inventive songwriting, and unpredictability.
 It was shortlisted for the 2019 Mercury Prize and appeared on multiple publications' year-end lists of the best albums of 2019.
+Commercially, the album charted at number 113 on the Belgian Albums Chart, number 43 on the UK Albums Chart, number 41 on the US Independent Albums chart, and number 40 on the Scottish Albums Chart.